rbgrouleff/sea_shanty/README.md

 * [Stale Fish](https://github.com/jsmestad/stale_fish)
 * [WebFixtures](https://github.com/trydionel/web_fixtures)

-## TODO
+## Future development

-- [ ] Add hooks for more HTTP libraries
+- [ ] Add interceptors for more HTTP libraries
 - [ ] Add optional response body compression to reduce storage requirements
-- [ ] Enable hooking into multiple HTTP libraries at the same time
-- [ ] Make it possible to remove a hook at runtime
 - [ ] Make it possible to overwrite stored requests and responses
+- [ ] More?
+Create an issue or send a pull request, if you think something is missing 🎉

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+Before creating a pull request, please make sure `rake test` passes, and `rake standard` has no suggestions.

 ## Releasing a new version